tumelo-maja/delicate-care/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://tumelo-maja.github.io/zalama-care/index.html

 ## Credits
+Youtube tutorial on how to create a 'Read More' button with only CSS - (https://www.youtube.com/watch?v=b6_u8IVVLdo)